 If a person left behind a last will and testament, the goal of the probate process is to prove that the will is valid.
 If a person didn’t leave a will, the purpose of probate is to appoint an administrator of the estate and figure out how to disperse the deceased’s possessions.

-There are ways for people to avoid having their possessions go into probate after death, such as by owning property with someone else who has the right of survivorship or by placing assets in a revocable trust.
+People can avoid having their possessions go through probate after passing away by, for example, co-owning property with someone who has the right of survivorship or putting assets in a revocable trust.
 Naming a beneficiary on specific accounts also allows those accounts to avoid the probate process.

 But if none of those conditions are the case, then probate is a requirement.
 Usually, probate involves several steps and a considerable amount of paperwork.
 How simple or complicated it becomes depends on how well everyone gets along or not.
 It also depends on the number of creditors the deceased person ends up having.
 Usually, the probate process in Kansas and Missouri goes something like this: